Danny Kirwan: US releases

-The US-only release English Rose from the same era included Kirwan's "Without You" and "One Sunny Day", plus his tense blues "Something Inside of Me" and "Jigsaw Puzzle Blues", both also dating from earlier sessions.
+The US-only release English Rose from the same era included Kirwan's "Without You" and "One Sunny Day", plus his blues "Something Inside of Me" and "Jigsaw Puzzle Blues", both also dating from earlier sessions.
 Fleetwood described the album as "a sort of pastiche" consisting of the best cuts from their second studio album, Mr Wonderful, plus "Black Magic Woman", "Albatross", and the four new tracks from Kirwan.
 English Rose was Fleetwood Mac's second album release in the US.
 Kirwan began a two-month tour with the band to promote English Rose at the Fillmore East in New York on 1 February 1969.

 The US track-listing of Then Play On was reordered to allow the inclusion of the full nine-minute version of Green's hit single "Oh Well", and two of Kirwan's songs, "My Dream" and "When You Say", were dropped.
 Only "Coming Your Way", the wistful "Although the Sun Is Shining" and his duet with Green, "Like Crying", appeared on all the later non-UK vinyl releases.
 On the 1990 CD release, Kirwan's two dropped songs were reinstated, although "One Sunny Day" and "Without You" were now absent from releases in all territories, including the UK.
 The 2013 CD release restored the original UK track order, with "Without You" and "One Sunny Day" included.